-- 6.2.1 Street Layout and Appearance: The design objective for single family projects is to design streets that are aesthetically pleasing and provide efficient traffic flow.
-Adherence to the following is required: - (a) To create a visual variety and interest and avoid a "tunnel" effect, curvilinear streets offset the width of the ROW are encouraged in single family areas.
+- 6.2.1 Street Layout and Appearance: The design objective for single-family projects is to design streets that are aesthetically pleasing and provide efficient traffic flow.
+Adherence to the following is required: - (a) To create a visual variety and interest and avoid a "tunnel" effect, curvilinear streets offset the width of the ROW are encouraged in single-family areas; - (b) A variety of front residential setbacks should be encouraged to create interest and articulation along the street scene; - (c) Various garage orientations and configurations are encouraged to add interest and reduce the visual impact of garage doors on overall street appearance;

-- (b) A variety of front residential setbacks should be encouraged to create interest and articulation along the streetscene. - (c) Various garage orientations and configurations are encouraged to add interest and reduce the visual impact of garage doors on overall street appearance. - (d) One and two story elements should be utilized to add interest and variety to the building massing, when viewed from the streets. - (e) Driveway should be perpendicular to the street. - 6.2.2 Building and Lot Orientation: The orientation of single family lots and dwellings should focus on creating interesting and inviting streetscenes; usable private yards areas; and optimizing open space, recreational and view opportunities. - (a) Double frontage lots are prohibited. - (b) A variety of residential and garage orientations and setbacks should be employed to add visual interest to the streetscene. - Along the collector and arterial roadways, some side on orientations add variety to the building massing and opportunities to open perimeter walls.
-These openings provide visual and pedestrian access and additional landscape opportunities. - (d) Where appropriate, swing in or side entry arrangements will be encouraged to create visual interest and variety to the streetscene. - (e) For those lots adjacent to the Gilmore Drainage and Open Space area, and separated by a road, dwelling units may be oriented to present a front elevation/front yard to the GD/OS system. - (f) Where third car garages are being proposed, a tandem configuration for the third car could be considered, to add flexibility to the floor plan and reduce the visual dominance of garage doors along the street. - (g) The orientation of multi family lots and dwellings should focus on creating interesting and inviting streetscenes; usable private yards areas; and optimizing open space, recreational and view opportunities while minimizing parking on periphery of project. - 6.2.3 Parking: Automobile parking and on site circulation, if improperly treated, can degrade the visual quality and integrity of the neighborhood, therefore:
+- (d) One and two story elements should be utilized to add interest and variety to the building massing, when viewed from the streets; - (e) Driveway should be perpendicular to the street. - 6.2.2 Building and Lot Orientation: The orientation of single-family lots and dwellings should focus on creating interesting and inviting street scenes; usable private yards areas; and optimizing open space, recreational and view opportunities. - (a) Double frontage lots are prohibited; - (b) A variety of residential and garage orientations and setbacks should be employed to add visual interest to the street scene; - (c) Along the collector and arterial roadways, some side on orientations add variety to the building massing and opportunities to open perimeter walls.
+These openings provide visual and pedestrian access and additional landscape opportunities; - (d) Where appropriate, swing in or side entry arrangements will be encouraged to create visual interest and variety to the street scene; - (e) Where third car garages are being proposed, a tandem configuration for the third car could be considered, to add flexibility to the floor plan and reduce the visual dominance of garage doors along the street; - (f) The orientation of multi-family lots and dwellings should focus on creating interesting and inviting street scenes; usable private yards areas; and optimizing open space, recreational and view opportunities while minimizing parking on periphery of project. - 6.2.3 Parking: Automobile parking and on site circulation, if improperly treated, can degrade the visual quality and integrity of the neighborhood, therefore:

-A. Single Family
+A. Single-family

-- (a) Resident parking is prohibited on major and minor arterial level streets and discouraged on any other street, drive or other place not specifically approved for automobile parking. - (b) The project association may restrict vehicular parking on any private street within the development.
-The project association shall be responsible for signage and enforcement of parking restrictions. - (c) Each single family unit shall have a minimum of two enclosed off street parking spaces. - (d) Trucks, campers, mobile homes or other recreational or off street vehicles may not be parked in any front of fences or corner yards and shall not be parked, maintained, constructed or repaired in any yard unless substantially screened from public view.

-(e) Incorporate landscaping into parking and hardscape areas to break expanses of pavement and provide visual, heat and glare relief.
+- (a) Resident parking is prohibited on major and minor arterial level streets and discouraged on any other street, drive or other place not specifically approved for automobile parking; - (b) The project association may restrict vehicular parking on any private street within the development.
+The project association shall be responsible for signage and enforcement of parking restrictions; - (c) Each single-family unit shall have a minimum of two enclosed off street parking spaces; - (d) Trucks, campers, mobile homes or other recreational or off street vehicles may not be parked in any front of fences or corner yards and shall not be parked, maintained, constructed or repaired in any yard unless substantially screened from public view; - (e) Incorporate landscaping into parking and hardscape areas to break expanses of pavement and provide visual, heat and glare relief.

-B. Multi Family
+B. Multi-Family